 Goal 1.
 The program will prepare students for acceptance into accredited supervised practice programs (internships) and qualify to become registered dietitians.

 Objective 1.
-90% of students entering the program in the third year of the bachelor-level DPD are expected to complete the degree within DP requirements 3 years (150% of time).
+90% of students entering the program in the third year of the bachelor-level DPD are expected to complete the degree within 3 years (150% of time).

 Objective 2.
-Over a 5-year period, 60% of students are expected to apply to supervised practice programs in the academic year they complete the program.
+Over a 3-year period, 80% of students are expected to apply to supervised practice programs in the academic year they complete the program.

 Objective 3.
-Over a 5-year period, 80 % of those applying for supervised practice programs will be accepted.
+Over a 3-year period, 80% of those applying for supervised practice programs will be accepted.

 Goal 2.
 The program will graduate students who are well prepared for supervised practice programs and entry level practice.

 Objective 1.
-90% of more of internship directors will judge the intern to be adequately prepared for supervised practice based on the survey of interns and internship directors.
+90% or more of internship directors will judge the intern to be adequately prepared for supervised practice based on the survey of interns and internship directors.

 Objective 2.
-90% of more of graduates will judge themselves to be adequately prepared for employment.
+90% or more of graduates will judge themselves to be adequately prepared for employment.

 Option in Gerontology Nutrition: